Understanding Multistationarity of Fully Open Reaction Networks: Introduction

 \subsection{From the life sciences to CRNs}

 Many phenomena in the life sciences involve a group of species, such as chemical molecules, proteins or cells, depending on the context; and some interactions among them.
 Each interaction causes some of these species to be destroyed / consumed and some others to be created / produced.
 Thus the quantities of these species, which can be a concentration (a real number) or a count (an integer), are changing over time.
 This means the quantity of each species is a variable, i.e. function of time.
-The changes over time because of the interactions give us derivatives, and equations describing this changes will be ordinary differential equations (ODEs).
+These changes over time, caused by interactions, give rise to derivatives of the variables and equations describing these changes known as ordinary differential equations (ODEs).
 The set of these equations defines an ODE system.
+Note that in this paper we are considering continuous modelling; in the case of discrete modelling, one enters the realm of stochastic processes.

-To predict the behaviour of the original experiments in chemistry or biology, one can study their corresponding ODE system mathematically.
-For example, consider identifying an equilibrium of the experiment.
-Equilibria, also known as the steady states of the ODE system, are reached after waiting for sufficient time for the concentrations of the species to not vary any more.
-The values of concentrations at the steady states may be obtained as solutions to the algebraic equations found by substituting the derivatives in the ODE system for zeros.
+To predict the behaviour of experiments in chemistry or biology, one can study their corresponding ODE system mathematically.
+For example, consider identifying a stable equilibrium of the experiment.
+Stable equilibria are reached after waiting for sufficient time for the concentrations of the species to not vary any more.
+By solving the algebraic equations obtained by setting the derivatives in the ODE system to zero we may identify the values of concentrations at equilibria, both the stable and unstable ones known together as steady states.

-Some systems do not reach any steady states, such as chaotic or oscillatory models: for example, the classic non-equilibrium oscillating Belousov-Zhabotinsky reaction in chemistry \cite{Hudson-Mankin-1981}, the non-equilibrium thermodynamic system described by the Boltzmann model \cite{Diperna-Lions-1989}, and the Lotka-Volterra equations that describe the dynamic interaction between predator and prey in biology \cite{Abakuks-1982}.
-Some systems always have a unique steady state: for instance, the weakly reversible complex balanced reaction networks have one steady state in a closed system \cite{Horn-Jackson-1972}.
-Finally, some models can have more than one steady state: such models are called \emph{multistationary}.
-Multistationarity allows for the possibility of more than one choice.
-It is a fundamental property behind mechanisms such as switch-like behaviour in cell-division or apoptosis decisions, and the role of memory in cells and bacteria \cite{Guantes-Poyatos-2008,Sen-Bagci-Camurdan-2011,Kothamachu-Feliu-Cardelli-Soyer-2015}.